ZuzannaJusz/crypto_forecast/README.md

 # Forecasting cryptocurrencies with Tensorflow
-## Project contains data wrangling, data visualization and forecast of chosen cryptocurrencies.
+## Project was created in order to learn and use practically Tensorflow functionalities.
+Learning process contains ML algorithms, basic statistic and time series forecasting.

 ### List of chosen crypyocurrencies:
 * bitcoin